yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ### Capability Discovery

-In order to help a client to discover support for this profile, the directory object of an ACME server MUST contain the following attribute in the `meta`
+In order to help a client to discover support for this profile, the directory object of an ACME server contains the following attribute in the `meta`
 field:

 - delegation-enabled: boolean flag indicating support for the profile